 Ideally, I like to have 2 weeks to work on a project.
 The most important thing is to get on my calendar so I can allot the necessary time for your envelopes.

 How early do I need to book you?

 It is best to book your calligrapher as soon as you decide you want your envelopes professionally addressed.
 It is very important that I schedule the time on my calendar so, I can make sure I have the time available specifically for you.
-A calligrapher's busy season is January-May and then October and December.
+The Busy Season for most calligraphers is January-May and then October and December.

 How much is a deposit?

 A $50.00 deposit is needed to reserve time on my schedule.
 It is non-refundable but, is applied to the final bill.